Haifa-Alhudaithi/Portfolio/README.md

 Software Engineer | [LinkedIn](https://www.linkedin.com/in/haifa-alhudaithi)

-I'm Haifa, a software engineer — this is where I share what I build.
+I'm Haifa, a software engineer.
+This is where I share what I build.
 Welcome to my portfolio!

 <b>Skills</b>